idf_component.yml

 - if: "idf_version >=3.3,<5.0"

-One possible use-case is to test it in the CI/CD pipeline.
+A common use case for environment variables is to test it in CI/CD pipelines.
 For example:

 dependencies: